charliemeyer2000/discrete/quizzes/weekend-quizzes.md

 Question 3.1: If we know Q(3) is true, then we know P(3) is...

 * true

-* Brian's Answer: Could be either true or false

 Question 3.2: If we know Q(3) is true then we know R(3) is...